oasisprotocol/nexus/README.md

 ### Oasis Node

 You will need to run a local [node](https://docs.oasis.dev/general/run-a-node/set-up-your-node/run-non-validator) for development purposes.
-You will need the Unix socket for the `network.yaml` file while running an analyzer service.
+You will need to set the Unix socket in the `config/local-dev.yaml` file while running an instance of the Oasis Indexer.
 For example, this will be `unix:/node/data/internal.sock` in Docker.

 ### Database